 American scones, while similar to our biscuits, are made with cold butter and are a bit sweeter than their overseas counterparts.
 In America, scones are popular in coffee houses and more often than not have fruit, nuts, chocolate, and different spices in them.

 Scones were brought to South America by British immigrants, and they are especially popular in Argentina and Uruguay.
 If you ask for a scone here, it is traditionally served with tea, coffee, or a caffeinated drink called mate.

 The Most Mouth-Watering Scones to Try

-Whether you’ve never had a scone in your life and you’re now dying to try one, or if you’re looking for new scone flavor possibilities, then check out our list of our seven favorite, most mouth-watering scones that you really need to try!
+Whether you’ve never had a scone in your life and you’re now dying to try one, or if you’re looking for new scone flavor possibilities, then check out the list of our seven favorites, most mouth-watering scones that you really need to try!
 The best part?
 You can make these scones in the comfort of your own kitchen!

 There is just something wonderful about the combination of moist, delicious scones, tangy blueberries, and some lemon zest that makes a beautifully scrumptious addition to afternoon tea or your morning coffee.

 If you’re a fan of the sweet flavor combination of strawberries and cream, then you will absolutely love this scone.
 Warm and filled with delicious strawberries and cream, you’ll have a hard time stopping at just one!